ak-1080/Ontology/README.md

 # Ontology
-see https://www.quora.com/challenges#ontology for more information
+See https://www.quora.com/challenges#ontology for more information